-- the Academic Dean prepares a case detailing the potential academic misconduct: - ii. this case is taken to the Academic Board Standing Committee for endorsement; - iii. once the Academic Board Standing Committee has endorsed the case, the Academic Dean will write to the graduate detailing the allegation and giving them up to 21 days to respond; - iv. on the expiration of the 21-day period, depending on the student's response, the Academic Dean may recommend to the Academic Board one of the following: - a.
-The graduate has not responded to the allegation, the Academic Dean recommends to the Academic Board that the award be rescinded. - The student is notified of this decision once the Academic Board has determined the outcome. - b.
-The graduate has responded to the allegation and the Academic Dean believes that there is no case to answer, the Academic Dean recommends to the Academic Board that the award not be rescinded.
-The student is notified of this decision once the Academic Board has determined the outcome. - c.
-The graduate has responded to the allegation and the Academic Dean believes that the allegation should be upheld, the Academic Dean recommends to the Academic Board that the award be rescinded.
+- i. the Associate Dean (Academic) prepares a case detailing the potential academic misconduct; - ii. this case is taken to the Academic Board Standing Committee for endorsement; - iii. once the Academic Board Standing Committee has endorsed the case, the Associate Dean (Academic) will write to the graduate detailing the allegation and giving them up to 21 days to respond; - iv. on the expiration of the 21-day period, depending on the student's response, the Associate Dean (Academic) may recommend to the Academic Board one of the following: - a.
+The graduate has not responded to the allegation, the Associate

+Dean (Academic) recommends to the Academic Board that the award be rescinded.

+The student is notified of this decision once the Academic Board has

+- determined the outcome. - b.
+The graduate has responded to the allegation and the Associate Dean (Academic) believes that there is no case to answer, the Associate Dean (Academic) recommends to the Academic Board that the award not be rescinded. - The student is notified of this decision once the Academic Board has determined the outcome. - c.
+The graduate has responded to the allegation and the Associate Dean (Academic) believes that the allegation should be upheld, the Associate Dean (Academic) recommends to the Academic Board that the award be rescinded.